the-coded/codex-ai/pkg/changelog/README.md

 ## 📝 Usage Notes

 1. ✨ Virtual environment activation and aider installation only need to be done once
-2. 🔄 Git logs must be generated before each changelog generation
-3. 🔑 The ANTHROPIC_API_KEY must be set before running pkg.changelog
+2. 🔑 The ANTHROPIC_API_KEY must be set before running pkg.changelog
-4. 🎯 Choose between command-line usage (via __main__.py) or programmatic usage (via __init__.py)
+3. 🎯 Choose between command-line usage (via __main__.py) or programmatic usage (via __init__.py)
-5. 🚀 Default mode is "prod" when no mode is specified
+4. 🚀 Default mode is "prod" when no mode is specified
+5. 📋 Default type is "log" when no type is specified
+6. 🔄 Git logs are generated automatically based on type:
+   - type="log": Regular git logs
+   - type="release": Release logs
+7. 🔍 Large logs are automatically simplified if they exceed 185,000 tokens
-6. 🛠️ Core implementation is in run.py, using shared utilities from utils/get_base_path.py
+8. 🛠️ Core implementation is in run.py, using shared utilities from utils/
-7. 🔧 Path handling for dev/prod modes is centralized in utils/get_base_path.py
-8. 📦 Production mode requires:
+9. 📦 Production mode requires:
    - codex to be cloned as .codex in the target repository
    - .codex to be added to PYTHONPATH